 Disney's All-Star Music Resort features just about the lowest room rates in Disney World.
 The larger-than-life theme here is music, with areas devoted to rock, jazz, country, Latin beats, and more.
 There's a tuneful surprise around every corner and a playful pool shaped like a (you got it) guitar.

 Harmonious families get comfy in the resort's one-bedroom suites with full kitchens and sleeping digs for six.
 Dining is informal.
 The resort's Intermission Food Court features the greatest hits of casual dining plus pizza delivery.

 10 of 10

 The Campsites at Disney's Fort Wilderness Resort is Disney World's best bargain.
-Many families rerun to its well-equipped campgrounds year after year (quite a few with their furry family members).
+Many families return to its well-equipped campgrounds year after year (quite a few with their furry family members).
 The camp's 750-acre wooded site can accommodate every type of shelter that guests come with, from pup tents to massive RVs.
 Guests can also rent cabins with full kitchens and a variety of sleeping arrangments.

-Campsite guests feel close to nature, yet creature comforts are many: a pool complex; privacy-enhancing landscapin;, water, cable TV electrical, and sewer hook-ups; a picnic table and charcoal grill.
+Campsite guests feel close to nature, yet creature comforts are many: a pool complex; privacy-enhancing landscaping; water, cable TV electrical, and sewer hook-ups; a picnic table and charcoal grill.
 Backcountry diversions include trekking, kayaking, horseback riding, and wildlife spotting.
 The Campsites are in the Magic Kingdom section of Disney World, and boat shuttles whisk campers back and forth.